For trustees, leaders and teams

 1

-We have a set of financial controls, we monitor them and we review at least annually.
+We have a set of financial controls, we have benchmarked them against the Charity Commission's checklist, we implement them and we review them at least annually.

 Not yetGetting thereConfident